Best Beaches in St. Maarten: A Local's Guide to 12 Stunning Shores

 Simpson Bay Beach

-This is the beach where locals go on their days off.
-A long, gentle curve of sand along the lagoon side, with calm water that barely has a ripple most days.
-No Boardwalk, no cruise crowds -- just a handful of beach bars, some watersport shacks, and wide-open space.
+No Boardwalk, no cruise crowds — just a handful of beach bars, some watersport shacks, and wide-open space.
 At sunset, the lagoon lights up amber and pink while pelicans dive-bomb for their evening meal.

 Best for: Couples, locals, anyone wanting a relaxed day with watersports.

-Insider tip: Rent a paddleboard and glide out toward the mangrove islands in the lagoon.
+Local tip: Rent a paddleboard and glide out toward the mangrove islands in the lagoon.
 You will often spot sea turtles and rays in the crystal-clear water.

-French Side Beaches
+Top French Side Beaches

 Orient Bay (Baie Orientale)

-The crown jewel.
-Two miles of blindingly white sand, water so turquoise it looks artificial, and a string of beach clubs serving grilled lobster and chilled rose.
-The French call it the "Riviera of the Caribbean," and the comparison is not far off.
 Beach clubs like Bikini Beach, Kakao, and Kontiki rent loungers and umbrellas, with food and drinks brought right to your chair.
 Water sports concessions offer jet skis, parasailing, and banana boats.
-The far southern end is clothing-optional and well-marked.

 Best for: Beach club lovers, water sports enthusiasts, couples.

-Friar's Bay (Anse des Peres)
+Friar's Bay (Anse des Pères)

-This is the beach we take friends to when they say they want "the real St. Maarten."
 A small, sheltered cove backed by green hills, with calm water shallow enough to wade out fifty yards.
-The beach bar serves some of the best grilled fish on the island -- you sit with your feet in the sand, the smell of charcoal and garlic drifting from the kitchen, water lapping a few yards away.
-The kind of place where you plan to stay an hour and leave four hours later.
+The beach bar serves some of the best grilled fish on the island — you sit with your feet in the sand, the smell of charcoal and garlic drifting from the kitchen, water lapping a few yards away.

 Best for: Couples, travelers tired of tourist crowds.